 - Solar Farm as a Firebreak.
 One of the benefits of the project, with its planned, well-maintained buffers, is its role as a firebreak to lands in the area, given how vulnerable the West Maui region has proven to be during the most recent fires.

 - Battery Energy Storage Systems Can Reduce Curtailment.
-The recently publicized curtailment of other wind and solar projects on Maui has been viewed by residents as a waste of energy generation—and investment—by the utility.
-These concerns underscore the importance of battery storage for projects like Kahana Solar in reducing curtailment.
+The recently-publicized curtailment of other wind and solar projects on Maui has been viewed by residents as a waste of energy generation—and investment—by the utility.
+These concerns underscore the importance of battery storage for projects like the Kahana Solar Project in reducing curtailment.
 The stored power dispatched in the evening—when rooftop solar is not available—can help meet demands of residents returning home to deal with dinner, baths, washing, and other tasks or during emergencies.

 - Experience and Capacity.
 As a mature and experienced global company, Innergex brings necessary resources, capital, and expertise in the field of renewable solar energy.
 In addition, Innergex has a track record of working with indigenous and multi-cultural communities and shaping a win-win outcome with them.
 As captured in its core values, Innergex engages with a community, not as a developer, but as a long-term community partner for the life of the project.